-I am a community theologian and pastor of a small, diverse UCC congregation in Birmingham, Alabama in the United States.
+I am a community theologian and pastor of a small, diverse UCC congregation in the American South.

-- spiritual and non-spiritual conversation – while this often focuses on how we make sense of the the world and our place in it, I’m also good with discussing kids, pie, football, beer, art, or the other stuff of life.
+- spiritual and non-spiritual conversation – while this often focuses on how we make sense of the the world and our place in it, I’m also good with discussing kids, pie, college football, minor league baseball, beer, art, or the other stuff of life.

 - prayer – a practice of prayer and meditation dedicated to the healing of the world

-- writing as a spiritual practice – check out the Blog or What the Heart Holds on Facebook, Instagram, or Twitter
+- writing as a spiritual practice in the Writing section here and on Facebook, Instagram, & Twitter.

-My practice of this faith emphasizes conversation, care and presence, prayer, learning, curiosity, collaboration, meditation, creative expression, respect, humor, imagination, liturgy, and the building of porous, meaningful communities.
+My practice emphasizes care and presence, learning, collaboration, humor, imagination, and the building of porous, meaningful communities.